-The Agency will award up to seventy (70) points based on its evaluation of the quality of the building design, and the materials and finishes specified.
+The Agency will award up to forty (40) points for new construction projects based on its evaluation of the quality of the building design, and the materials and finishes specified.
 The following characteristics will be considered:

 - (i) The extent to which the design uses multiple roof lines, gables, dormers and similar elements to break up large roof sections. - (ii) The extent to which the design uses multiple types, styles, and colors of siding and brick veneer to add visual appeal to the building elevations. - (iii) The level of detail that is achieved through the use of porches, railings, and other exterior features. - (iv) The degree to which building exteriors are designed for very low maintenance and extended useful life.